wp-plugins/wp-essentials/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Essentials is a must have plugin for all installations of WordPress.
+All-in-one bundle of essential plugins and functions for all WordPress websites.c

 == Description ==

-WP Essentials is a must have plugin for all installations of WordPress.
-The plugin includes features for both novice and advanced users of WordPress.
+All-in-one bundle of essential plugins and functions for all WordPress websites.

 = Features include: =